zpgallegos/zavant/readme.md

 ## Copyright Notice

 This repo and its author are not affiliated with MLB or any MLB team.
 The code in this repo interfaces with MLB's Stats API.
-Use of MLB data is subject to the notice posted at [here](http://gdx.mlb.com/components/copyright.txt).
+Use of MLB data is subject to the notice posted [here](http://gdx.mlb.com/components/copyright.txt).